allengb208/Bash-Scripts/README.md

 ## Let's Connect

 I'm excited to share my Bash scripting journey with you!
-If you have any questions, suggestions, or just want to say hello, feel free to reach out via GitHub or [email/other contact method if applicable].
+If you have any questions, suggestions, or just want to say hello, feel free to reach out via GitHub or lngtech008@gmail.com.

 Happy scripting! 💻✨